List of Akron RubberDucks seasons

-The Akron RubberDucks minor league baseball franchise has played 29 seasons (all in the Eastern League; all as a Double-A affiliate of an MLB team) since its inception in Lynn, Massachusetts in the 1980 season.
-As of the completion of the 2008 season, the club has played in 4,067 regular season games and compiled a win–loss record of 2,164–1,903.
-The team has also compiled a postseason win-loss record of 74–62 in 136 games.
+The Akron RubberDucks minor league baseball franchise has played 44 seasons (all in the Eastern League; all as a Double-A affiliate of an MLB team) since its inception in Lynn, Massachusetts in the 1980 season.
+As of the completion of the 2024 season, the club has played in 6,153 regular season games with an overall win–loss record of 3,275–2,878.
+The team has also compiled a postseason win-loss record of 100–78 in 178 games.